NuGet/docs.microsoft.com-nuget/docs/consume-packages/configuring-nuget-behavior.md

 1. For collection elements (such as `<packageSources>`), NuGet combines the values from all configuration files into a single collection.
 1. When `<clear />` is present for a given node, NuGet ignores previously defined configuration values for that node.

+> [!Tip]
+> Add a `nuget.config` file in the root of your project repository.
+This is considered a best practice as it promotes repeatability and ensures that different users have the same NuGet configuration.

 ### Settings walkthrough

 Let's say you have the following folder structure on two separate drives: